madeleinemila/triage-app/README.md

 - Change password option
 - Pagination
 - Ability to click through show pages without returning to index or search results
-- Popularity option - most accessed entries featured on indexes
+- Popularity option - most accessed entries featured on indexes and/or home
+- Annotations - allow any logged-in user to make their own annotations only visible in their login